-- Working to grow our institutional investor base. - Sharing the NetSol story with sell side analysts, funds, portfolio managers and the financial media. - Aggressively positioning NetSol in front of major investors' conferences and road shows to be organized by our IR consultants and investment bankers. - Utilizing US mainstream media to highlight NetSol's image and 'niche' business offering. - The founding management continues to invest in the Company in the open market reaffirming their commitment to the potential and the future of the Company. - Dedicating and focusing efforts to improve shareholder value.
+- Working to grow our institutional investor base. - Sharing the NetSol story with sell side analysts, funds, portfolio managers and the financial media. - Aggressively positioning NetSol in front of major investors' conferences and road shows to be organized by our IR consultants and investment bankers. - Utilizing US mainstream media to highlight NetSol's image and 'niche' business offering. - Founding management continued investment in the Company in the open market reaffirming their commitment to the potential and the future of the Company.